shawna-p/mysterious-messenger/docs/chatrooms.rst

             u "Try to use it, okay?"

         However, with the link, the player **does not** have to click the link to proceed; the chat will simply continue even if they do nothing.
 If you want to stop the chat to ensure the player clicks the link, see :ref:`Stopping the Chat`.

+`ContinueChat`
+    This action will cause the chat to continue if it was previously stopped.